Central Region

 Our Behavioral Health Program

 We see a wide range of patients (children and adults) and clinical concerns.
 We serve a mostly low income and uninsured population, many of whom are immigrants.
 Patients are referred to Behavioral Health for all types of behavioral issues, including “medical” problems such as coping with chronic illnesses, like diabetes, obesity, and chronic pain; “lifestyle modification” regarding exercise, diet, and smoking cessation; and “psychological” problems such as anxiety, depression, and the whole range of mental health and substance use disorders.
 Many patients are also seen for subclinical problems such as stress management, parent-child problems or medication nonadherence.
 Interns will be involved with brief patient assessments, developing a treatment plan and coordinating that plan with the primary care provider.
 We also engage in preventive activities such as parenting education and stress management classes.
-At HealthPoint, unique learning opportunities/training include learning our PCBH model, a rotation on one of our school-based health centers, learning to consultation with medical team members, consultations with psychiatrists about medication concerns, conducting brief neurocognitive assessments (ADHD, childhood ASD for example), and chronic pain evaluations, as well as learning much more about medical and psychiatric conditions, medications, natural medicine, and nutrition from providers across these disciplines.
+At HealthPoint, unique learning opportunities/training include learning our PCBH model, a rotation on one of our school-based health centers or our stand-alone urgent care clinic, learning to consult with medical team members, consultations with psychiatrists about medication concerns, conducting brief neurocognitive assessments (ADHD, childhood ASD for example), and chronic pain evaluations, as well as learning much more about medical and psychiatric conditions, medications, natural medicine, and nutrition from providers across these disciplines.
 In short, students will be exposed to any and all concerns that fall into the health/mental health/behavioral health spectrum.
 There is no better place than a Community Health Center to gain experience with a wide variety of presenting concerns!

 Intern Training